What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

 AAC

 AAC stands for Advanced Audio Coding.
-It's the successor to MP3, and the default codec used on iOS devices (though it's not owned by Apple).
+It's the successor to MP3 and the default codec used on iOS devices (though it's not owned by Apple).
 AAC is a more complex codec than SBC, meaning more power drain but also better sound quality.
-It can 'handle' 24-bit/44.1kHz audio files, with a bitrate of up to 320kbps, and is supported by Android devices (running Android 8 or later) as well as iOS.
+It can handle 24-bit/44.1kHz audio files, with a bitrate of up to 320kbps, and is supported by Android devices (running Android 8 or later) as well as iOS.

 Samsung Scalable Codec

-As the Bluetooth connection gets weaker, Samsung's codec increases the compression while lowering the bitrate.
+So as the Bluetooth connection gets weaker, Samsung's codec increases the compression while lowering the bitrate.
 That means the sound quality nosedives, but it does at least prevent the connection from dropping out altogether.

 aptX